awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-environment.md

 1. For **Description**, enter information about the environment\.

-1. In the **Monitors** section, choose **Enable rollback on CloudWatch Alarms** if you want AppConfig to roll back a configuration when an alarm is triggered\.

 1. In the **IAM role** list, choose the IAM role with permission to roll back a configuration when an alarm is triggered\.

 1. In the **CloudWatch alarms** list, choose one or more alarms to monitor\.